 I watched in horror that, drunk with our live-art participation excitement, we had done some moves for the cameras.
 It turned out that we had danced on Andy Warhol's grave.
 Such shame.

-There was still much more I would have like to have seen in downtown (pronounced: 'dan-tan') Pittsburgh.
+There is still much more to do in downtown (pronounced: 'dan-tan') Pittsburgh.
 The Duquesne Incline is a must for all visitors.
 This funicular, built in 1877, takes riders up and down to the viewing platform on Mt.
 Washington.
 Phipps Conservatory is a historic landmark in the Oakland neighborhood.
 Not far is 'Clayton', the home of Industrialist Henry Clay Frick House.
 The house is a meticulously restored 22 room mansion that houses the Frick family's art collection.
 93% of the home's artefacts are original.